achooan/test-pyramid/content/license/index.md

 title: License
 weight: 40
 ---
-TestPyramid.com is an open source project to document the Test Pyramid and the relevant components of a healthy quality assurance/testing process.
+TestPyramid.com is an open source project to document the test pyramid and the relevant components of a healthy quality assurance/testing process.

 Report bugs, suggest ideas, and join the conversation on our [Github page](https://github.com/MonkeyTestIt/test-pyramid).